 Baltimore, MD 21202

 - Johns Hopkins Schools of Medical Imaging

-The Radiography program is currently accredited by Maryland Higher Education and by The Joint Review Committee on Education in Radiologic Technology (JRCERT).
+The Radiography program is currently accredited by the Maryland Higher Education Commission and by The Joint Review Committee on Education in Radiologic Technology (JRCERT).
 The program was awarded a full 8-year accreditation in 2021.

 The JRCERT can be contacted at 312-704-5300 or email@example.com.
 Their offices are located at 20 N. Wacker Drive, Suite 2850, Chicago, IL 60606-3182.